patrickemonts/personal-webpage/content/post/profiling_python/index.md

 ---

 Can we make this run faster?
 A typical question when code is not as fast as one would have hoped.
-Some things are easily fixed, like using `numpy` instead of explicit loops, but how do we start if all the usual wisdom is exhausted?
+Some issues in Python are easily fixed, like using `numpy` instead of explicit loops, but how do we start if all the usual wisdom is exhausted?

 The answer is profiling!
 A profiler is a program that tracks the runtime of different functions and gives us an indication where time is wasted.